ngambip/Amazon_Delivery./README.md

     this time.

 -    Median: The median provides the middle value in the data and is useful when the data contains outliers.
      In this case, the median delivery time was 125 minutes, very close to the mean, suggesting a fairly symmetrical distribution of delivery times.

 -    Mode: The most frequently occurring delivery time helps identify the most common duration for deliveries.
         The mode for delivery time was 90 minutes, indicating that a significant portion of deliveries tended to be faster.

 -    Standard Deviation and Variability

      Standard Deviation: I calculated the standard deviation of delivery times to understand the spread and consistency.
-A standard deviation of 51.9 minutes shows moderate variability, meaning while many deliveries are around the 125-         minute mark, there are some that deviate significantly.
+     A standard deviation of 51.9 minutes shows moderate variability, meaning while many deliveries are around the 125-minute mark, there are some that deviate                  significantly.

   -   Interquartile Range (IQR): The IQR was used to assess the range between the 25th and 75th percentiles, which were 90       minutes and 160 minutes, respectively.
 This implies that the middle 50% of delivery times are fairly consistent.